artsy/meta/meta/running_lunch_and_learn.md

 ## Handling a Referral

-Sometimes you'll get an introduction to a speaker from a colleague, passing the baton to you to organize the actual even.
+Sometimes you'll get an introduction to a speaker from a colleague, passing the baton to you to organize the actual event.
 Just follow these steps:

 * Say thanks!
 * Pass along the link to the [lunch_and_learn.md][lal].